- About Us

-As compared to the previous financial year ended March 31, 2017, trust receipt loans increased by HK$101.1 million.
-Trade and bills payables increased from HK$418.6 million as at March 31, 2017 to HK$501.1 million as at September 30, 2017.
-Both increases were due to the increase in purchasing activities during the period under review.
-Trade and bills receivables increased by HK$282.0 million when compared to those as at March 31, 2017 due to an increase in sales revenue towards the end of the period under review.
+As compared to the previous financial year ended March 31, 2017, trust receipt loans increased by HK$149.8 million.
+Trade and bills payables decreased from HK$418.6 million as at March 31, 2017 to HK$397.5 million as at March 31, 2018.
+The increase in trust receipt loans was due to the increase in purchasing activities during the year.
+Trade and bills receivables increased by HK$189.9 million when compared to those as at March 31, 2017, due to an increase in sales revenue towards the end of the year under review.
 The debtors turnover days slightly increased from 2.4 months to 2.6 months.

 Inventories increased from HK$691.0 million as at March 31, 2018 to HK$791.1 million as at September 30, 2018.
 The inventory turnover days increased from 1.7 months to 2.3 months.

-As at September 30, 2017, the Group had a working capital of HK$408.6 million, which included a cash balance of HK$388.0 million, compared to a working capital of HK$363.0 million, which included a cash balance of HK$331.3 million as at March 31, 2017.
-The increase in cash by HK$56.7 million was attributable to the net effect of cash outflows of HK$158.5 million in operating activities and HK$1.8 million in investing activities and inflow of HK$149.6 million from financing activities.
+As at March 31, 2018, the Group had a working capital of HK$470.9 million, which included a cash balance of HK$327.1 million, compared to a working capital of HK$363.0 million, which included a cash balance of HK$331.3 million as at March 31, 2017.
+The decrease in cash by HK$4.2 million was attributable to the net effect of cash outflows of HK$158.5 million in operating activities and HK$1.8 million in investing activities and inflow of HK$149.6 million from financing activities.
 About 72.1% of the Group's cash balance was denominated in USD, 14.0% in RMB, 10.9% in Hong Kong dollars (“HKD”) and the remaining in other currencies.

 As at September 30, 2018, fixed-rate bank borrowings of HK$200.0 million (March 31, 2018: HK$170.0 million) were unsecured and repayable in quarterly or half-yearly installments ending in the financial year of 2019.
 The fixed-rate bank borrowings were denominated in HKD.

-Unsecured bank borrowings bore interest at a weighted average effective rate of 3.50% per annum while secured variable rate bank borrowings bore interest at a weighted average effective rate of 3.26% per annum as at September 30, 2018.
+Unsecured fixed rate bank borrowings bore interest at a weighted average effective rate of 3.50% per annum while secured variable rate bank borrowings bore interest at a weighted average effective rate of 3.26% per annum as at September 30, 2018.
 The variable-rate bank borrowings were denominated in USD and HKD.

-The aggregate amount of the Group's borrowings and debt securities are as follows:
+The aggregate amount of the Group's borrowings and debt securities were as follows: